openfisca/openfisca-doc/en/coding-the-legislation/40_legislation_evolutions.md

 # Legislation evolutions

 Openfisca handles the fact that the legislation change over time.
-Each formula is able to calculate a variable for a person (or a family) **for a given period**.

 ## Parameter evolution